rich808/ames_housing_price/README.md

 These two sets features were combined into one dataframe with total of 40 features.

 1) Model varible setup:

     X = 40 features

     y = saleprice

-2) Each quantitatives features with converted to 1's and 0's with pd.get_dummies function.
+2) Each quantitatives feature was converted to 1's and 0's with pd.get_dummies function.
 It resulted in total of 150 features.

-3) saleprice was log_transformed to get a better distribution for model.
+3) saleprice was log_transformed for a better distribution for the model.

 ![](./images/sale_log_hist.png)

-4) X was split into 75/25 for training and testing dataset for check the model prediction.
+4) X was split into 75/25 for training and testing dataset to check the model's prediction.

 5) model X and y to Linear Regression, Ridge and Lasso for R2 scores on CV5 folds.